 - A succession of rate cuts by the South African Reserve Bank (SARB) in 2020 brought the prime interest rate to a record low of 7%, and the rate remains the same as of June 2021.

-- The home loan interest rate determines how much you’re going to have to pay the bank, above and beyond the actual value of the home you are purchasing.
+- The prime interest rate affects home loan interest rates, which determine how much you’re going to have to pay the bank, above and beyond the actual value of the home you are purchasing.

 - When applying for a home loan, one of your most important goals should be to secure the lowest home loan interest rate possible.

 - Some ways to lower your interest rate include paying a bigger deposit on the home loan, and applying to multiple banks so as to secure the best deal.